-- Comments may be put inside ACSL annotations.
+• Comments may be put inside ACSL annotations.
 They use the C++ format, i.e. begin with // and extend to the end of current line.
-Comments beginning with /\ may not be nested within ACSL comments.
-Nested annotations beginning with //@ are parsed as if the //@ is replaced by white space.
-An ACSL annotation that contains only white space (after pre-processing) is ignored. - ACSL uses some grammar elements from C, such as literals, type expressions, statements and declarations.
+Comments beginning with / may not

+• ACSL uses some grammar elements from C, such as literals, type expressions, statements and declarations.
 Most of these are identified as such by C- prefixes in the figures laying out the grammar.
 They are described in more detail for reference in Appendix A.4.